Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 --- abstract

-This document presents an approach to tunnel SRT live streaming over QUIC datagrams.
+This document presents an approach to tunnelling SRT live streams over QUIC datagrams.

-QUIC {{RFC9000}} is a UDP-based transport protocol providing TLS encryption, stream multiplexing, connection migration.
+QUIC {{RFC9000}} is a UDP-based transport protocol providing TLS encryption, stream multiplexing, and connection migration.
 It was designed to become a faster alternative to the TCP protocol {{RFC7323}}.

 An Unreliable Datagram Extension to QUIC {{QUIC-DATAGRAM}} adds support for sending and receiving unreliable datagrams over a QUIC connection.

 SRT {{SRTRFC}} is a UDP-based transport protocol.
-Essentially it can operate over any unreliable datagram transport.
+Essentially, it can operate over any unreliable datagram transport.
-SRT in live streaming configuration provides end-to-end latency-aware mechanisms for packet loss recovery.
+SRT in live streaming configuration provides an end-to-end latency-aware mechanisms for packet loss recovery.
-If SRT fails to recover a packet loss within the specified latency, then the packet is lost finally (dropped) to avoid blocking playback of further packets.
+If SRT fails to recover a packet lost within a specified latency, then the packet is dropped to avoid blocking playback of further packets.

-Datagram Extension to QUIC could be used as an underlying transport instead of UDP.
+The Datagram Extension to QUIC could be used as an underlying transport instead of UDP.
-This way QUIC would provide TLS level of security, connection migration, potentially multi-path support.
+This way QUIC would provide TLS-level security, connection migration, and potentially multi-path support.
-It would be easier for existing network facilities to process, route and load balance the unified QUIC traffic.
+It would be easier for existing network facilities to process, route, and load balance the unified QUIC traffic.
 SRT on its side would provide end-to-end latency tracking and latency-aware loss recovery.

 --- middle